-Configuring monitoring settings
+Configuring data governance settings

 note